You may be able to work and earn money while receiving the Disability Support Pension.

 Learn more: How much is the disability pension in Australia?

-You can work up to 30 hours a week and still receive disability support pension payments, provided you meet the income tests.
+You can work up to 29 hours a week and still receive Disability Support Pension payments, provided you meet the income test.

 Does my partner's income affect my pension?